intel/llvm/sycl/doc/design/PropagateCompilerFlagsToRuntime.md

 the requirements for this feature.
 - If the user specifies `-Ox` as a front-end compile option for a particular module, this option must be preserved during backend JIT compilation.
-- If the user specifies `-O0` option, SYCL runtime needs to pass the appropriate backend option to JIT compilation stages.

 The following table specifies the appropriate backend options for level-zero and OpenCL backends.